Rhuan-Gonzaga/PyconversorAPI/README.md

-# Conversor de real para dollar usando uma API.
+# Real dollar converter using an API.
-Ferramenta: Python
+Tool: Python